tributary-supply/batch-screenshot/README.md

 1. Clone repository to computer
 2. Make sure Node and nodemon are installed globally on your computer
 3. run npm install to get all necessary dependencies
-4. open project files in an editor and add your own .env file with these variables to the root folder
+4. open project files in an editor and add your own .env file with these variables to the root folder:
   - BROWSHOT_API_KEY=
   - EMAIL=
   - EMAILPASSWORD=